abwildan/abwildan.github.io/content/tech/nmcli.md

 ---
-title: "The Utilization of 'nmcli'"
+title: "The Utilization of 'nmcli' for Managing Wifi Network"
 date: 2025-03-21T15:55:32+07:00
 draft: false
 summary: "Having issue to connect your server to a network (wifi)?
 Here is the solution to the problem."